 Other causes of Youth Violence

-- According to research, youth violence might become a type of “street justice” in some communities generally due to shortage of police protection.
-Eventually when this takes place, young people may attempt to secure the surroundings by restoring order to the area through violence.
+- According to research, youth violence might become a type of “street justice” in some communities due to a shortage of police protection.
+Whenever this takes place, young people may attempt to secure the surroundings by restoring order to the area through violence.

-- Although teenagers are much more likely to engage in violent or criminal behavior when their parents do not provide appropriate guidance.
-As such, these teens tend to hang out with wrong kind of people, evidently take wrong decisions.
+- Teenagers are much more likely to engage in violent or criminal behavior when their parents do not provide appropriate guidance.
+As a result, these teens tend to hang out with wrong kind of people, take wrong decisions.

-- Afterward the dealing with tragic incidents could also lead to violent behavior in teenagers, generally anger is a normal part of the grieving process, these teenagers’ violent outburst may appear justified.
+- Dealing with tragic incidents could also lead to violent behavior in teenagers, because anger is a normal part of the grieving process, these teenagers’ violent outburst may appear justified.

 Violence prevention program

-The Violence Prevention Program is indeed meant to help people prevent violence through a process of changing their thinking and behavior.
+The Violence Prevention Program is meant to help people involved minimize violence through a process of changing their thinking and behaviour.
 The program provides education and involvement methods to address previous violent and aggressive or destructive actions and/or beliefs in connections with others.
 It is presumed that even if people have committed violent acts against someone else are given training, skills, and opportunities, they can change their beliefs and abusive patterns in relationships.